Risk Management

 On an annual basis the SRC members formally review the current risk universe and the results of the ERMT Bottom-Up Risk Review as explained below, to identify if the risks being monitored by SRC need to be amended.

-In FY2022, SRC convened three meetings and reported once each to the Management Committee and the Audit Committee.
+In FY2025/3, SRC convened three meetings and reported once each to the Management Committee and the Audit Committee.

 ERMT Structure and Purpose - Bottom-up Risk Review

-ERMT is chaired by CFO and its members comprise heads and relevant senior managers of SBUs and functions such as accounting, finance, human resources and legal.
+ERMT is chaired by CFO and its members comprise heads / Risk Champions of SBUs with relevant senior managers.
 Every year this team identifies, assesses, and prioritizes the key risks pertaining to business execution and endeavors to improve the effectiveness of risk management by formulating necessary measures to mitigate risks.
+Those risks and mitigation measures are reviewed as necessary according to the circumstances from time to time, among others, material risks are escalated to, and monitored by SRC.
 ERMT periodically, or whenever requested, reports on its activities to SRC.

 Independent Assurance